Skip to content

 Takeaway: Which recent experience has challenged or shifted how you see yourself?

-5. We Already Live Like This.
-We Just Need a Better Framework.
+We Already Live Like This.
+We Just Need to Change our Model

 💬 “Identity is always in beta.” – Agilist Reframe